Karina-Marchenko/Karina-Marchenko-CNU/_posts/2021-03-04-Review-Two.md

 The website could benefit from explaining what is under each tab and give more direction.
 In the “Location Index,” there are filtered songs for the reader to enjoy as they look through the important locations.
 Overall, the project’s site is easy to browse with entertaining interactive elements.
+The website would benefit from a beginner’s tutorial on what the website is about and what the viewer can find under each tab.
 I have learned a lot throughout critiquing this site.
 I feel more informed about the history of Washington DC a little more.